vinhhungle/webpack-dev-starter/README.md

-# A simple webpack starter project using ES6 and SASS.
+# A simple webpack starter project using TypeScript and SASS.

-This branch uses React/JSX.
+This branch uses React and TypeScript.

 # Getting Started